 How to Make It

-Moisten half of the outer rim of a coupe with 1 of the lime wedges and coat lightly with salt.
-Fill a cocktail shaker with ice, add all of the remaining ingredients and shake well.
-Strain into the prepared coupe and garnish with the remaining lime wedge.
+Moisten half of the outer rim of a chilled coupe with the lime wedge and coat lightly with salt.
+Fill a cocktail shaker with ice.
+Add the tequila, Cointreau and lime juice and shake well.
+Strain the drink into the prepared glass.

 You May Like